predexbiopharma/Lifescience_Visualization/Data/README.md

 Other deliberate choices:

 ```
-Naive approach   one parameter set for all histologies — subgroup analysis meaningless
+Naive approach   one parameter set for all histologies, subgroup analysis meaningless
 This dataset     five independent calibrated profiles, one per tumor type
     + ADRAND (screening/CONSORT)
     + ADSIG  (mutational signatures)